zkrising/Tachi/docs/docs/codebase/setup/setup.md

 This guide assumes that you are running on some flavour of Linux.
-`tachi-server` is not tested on Windows, but it is likely to work, as we don't depend on any OS specific calls.
+`tachi-server` does not work out of the box on windows, as it depends on Redis (See [How do I run Redis on Windows?](https://stackoverflow.com/questions/6476945/how-do-i-run-redis-on-windows)).
+That said, the `tachi-server` code does not depend on any os-specific calls, and likely will work if you can fix the redis thing.

 ## Externals